 7. Stay between around 40 and 80 characters per line.

 These parameters provide some wiggle room for different page layouts and mobile-responsive designs.
-But, if you can, aim for the sweet spot of 60-70 characters per line.
+Because of this, I recommend aiming for the sweet spot of 60-70 characters per line.
 Your eyes will thank you.

 8. Provide sufficient spacing between lines.